Akuli/jou/doc/types.md

 Jou has two kinds of casts:
 - **Implicit casts** are done basically whenever a value must be of a specific type.
-    For example, you can pass an `int` to a function that expects a `long` argument, because function arguments are cast implicitly.
+    For example, you can pass an `int` to a function that expects an argument of type `int64`, because function arguments are cast implicitly.
 - **Explicit casts** are done with the `as` keyword, e.g. `0 as byte`.